Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Introduction

 Rare off-beam physics processes occur randomly in time, and with no external timing information available to help promptly identify them in the data, making searches for these processes a challenging task.
 To perform this task successfully, data must be processed continuously with nearly $100\%$ livetime, which requires implementing fast data selection techniques ``online'' (in software when the experiment is running) or in ``real-time'' (in hardware when the experiment is running), capable of handling the detector-generated data rate.
 During MicroBooNE running, the total data rate generated by the detector's charge readout system alone was approximately $33\,$GB/s~\citep{ubsn_2021}.
 Generated data rates will become even more challenging to process for future large LArTPC detectors such as the planned Deep Underground Neutrino Experiment (DUNE)~\citep{DUNE1:2016oaz, DUNE2:2016oaz, DUNE3:2016oaz}, where raw generated data rates for the Far Detector, for example, are expected to reach several TB/s.
-The study presented in this paper uses data from the MicroBooNE detector to demonstrate and assess the performance of an online data processing system targeting the selection of a specific physics topology---that of decaying cosmic ray muons---based solely on TPC (ionization charge information) data.
-This work represents the first demonstration of fast data selection techniques using real TPC data from a LArTPC detector, and the first to use topological information available in the TPC data.
+The study presented in this paper uses data from the MicroBooNE detector to demonstrate and assess the performance of an online data processing framework targeting the selection of a specific physics topology---that of cosmic ray muons decaying at rest---based solely on the LArTPC's ionization charge information data.
+This work represents one of the first detailed demonstrations of fast data selection techniques using real data from a LArTPC detector, including the use of topological information available in the TPC data.
+Similar software-based data selection approaches have been explored in ProtoDUNE, the ICEBERG DUNE prototype, and the DUNE Vertical Drift Coldbox (see, e.g.~\cite{Batchelor:2025tlv}).
+Such developments are informative and provide useful operational experience for future large-scale LArTPC experiments.